davidbrowne/cxcm/README.md

 Originally I was working on a project dealing with periodic intervals, and I wanted to make the project as constexpr as I could.
 The most important functions for me from ```<cmath>``` were ```std::floor()``` and ```std::ceil()```.
 I looked for constexpr ```<cmath>``` projects, and discovered that none that I found matched my requirements.

-[GCEM](https://github.com/kthohr/gcem) from Keith O'Hara is very popular, but it doesn't try and stick to the standard for smaller numbers (subnormals).
+[GCEM](https://github.com/kthohr/gcem) is very popular, but it doesn't try and stick to the standard for smaller numbers (subnormals).
 I needed more fidelity to the Standard Library, so I started creating my own small project.

 ## Status